We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

-Delta-8 THC is illegal in North Dakota.
-The state legislature amended North Dakota’s hemp and cannabis laws in April 2021 to close the loophole that allows for hemp-derived delta-8 THC.
+North Dakota made delta-8 illegal in April 2021.
+The state legislature amended North Dakota’s hemp and cannabis laws to close the loophole that allows for hemp-derived delta 8.
 Here’s how it works.

 Table of Contents